Caxito (footballer): Campeonato Pernambucano top scorer

 Caxito scored the most goals of the Campeonato Pernambucano in 2017, with 9 for Afogados.
 However, the Federação Pernambucana de Futebol only recognised goals scored in the six-team finals series – which his team did not qualify for – and gave the official top scorer award to Éverton Santos who scored 5 times for Santa Cruz.
-Caxito's haul included a hat-trick on 8 February in a 5–1 home win over Clube Atlético Pernambucano.
+Caxito's haul included a hat-trick on 8 February in a 5–1 home win over Atlético-PE.
 After his feat, the 25-year-old transferred to Penapolense in the Campeonato Paulista Série A2.

 At the start of 2018, Caxito returned to his state of birth and signed for América-PE.
 He was again the league's top scorer, with 8 goals in 11 games; this included one on 15 March in the 3–2 quarter-final loss away to Central.
 In April, with the state league still not concluded, he signed for Confiança to compete for the first time in nationwide football in the Campeonato Brasileiro Série C.

 Later career

 For 2019, Caxito signed for Joinville in the Campeonato Catarinense.
 Having not scored in his 9 appearances, he ended his contract by mutual agreement and returned up north, joining Ferroviario-CE.

 Caxito joined Treze in 2020, with the team set to compete in the Campeonato Paraibano and Série C of the national championship.
 His team won the former, though he scored no goals in his 10 appearances and did not play either leg of the final against city rivals Campinense.

 After a brief return to Ferroviário, Caxito joined América de Natal in the Campeonato Potiguar in February 2021, and then Inter de Limeira in May, for the Campeonato Brasileiro Série D.

 Following spells at Iguatu and ASA (Campeonato Alagoano runners-up in 2024 with him unused in the final), Caxito joined Real Noroeste of Série D in 2024.
 He stayed for the Campeonato Capixaba at the start of the following year.

+In September 2025, Caxito joined Picos in the Campeonato Piauiense Second Division.
+For the start of the following year, he returned to the Federação Paulista de Futebol's leagues for the first time in nine years, joining Portuguesa Santista in the Campeonato Paulista Série A3.